 How an engine’s cooling system works

 Coolant is deeply important.
-It’s the liquid tasked with coursing through your engine to keep it cool and happy.
+It’s the liquid tasked with coursing through your engine to keep it cool and corrosion-free.
 It also works its way through the interior heater matrix to keep the cabin warm.

 When to change your coolant